-Magali Contardi is a PhD candidate at the University of Alicante (Spain) and intellectual property (IP) lawyer.
+Magali Contardi is a PhD candidate at the University of Alicante (Spain), research fellow at the Institute of Law, Politics and Development of the Sant’Anna School of Advanced Studies (Italy). and intellectual property (IP) lawyer.

 She holds law degrees from the University of Florence, Italy and the Catholic University of Argentina, a LLM in Intellectual Property law from the University of Alicante and post graduate degrees in Artificial Intelligence (AI) & IP from the University of Strasbourg, and in Business law and Public Manager from the University of Pisa.